microsoft/electionguard-rust/doc/specs/ElectionGuard_2.0_Serialization_Specification.md

 * Use `U+2007 FIGURE SPACE` characters to line up with digits on nearby lines.
 * Use `U+00A0 NO-BREAK SPACE` or `U+202F NARROW NO-BREAK SPACE` as necessary.

+### Name-type text fields

+An example of a name-type text field is the `opt_name` field of `GuardianPublicKey` data structure.

+In addition to the general requirements applicable to all text data...

+Name-type text SHOULD:

+* Be human readable and meaningful.
+* Be as concise as practical.

+Name-type text SHOULD NOT:

+* Use `U+00A0 NO-BREAK SPACE` or `U+202F NARROW NO-BREAK SPACE` characters.
+* Contain any leading or trailing whitespace characters.
+* Contain contiguous sequences of multiple whitespace characters.

+Name-type text MAY:

+* Contain line break characters.

 ### Labels

 In addition to the general requirements applicable to all text data...

 Labels MUST:

+* Be human readable and meaningful.
+* Be as concise as practical.
 * Identify the item uniquely within its scope.
 * Define an equivalence relation that is reflexive and symmetric.
 * Be processed with due regard to security considerations.